 But we won't become vegans because the complexity required to support protein from grains is huge.

-It destroys vast quantities of animal life, it destroys the land.
+It destroys vast quantities of animal life.

 You have to have a huge giant monocropping agriculture system such as we have now, and that's broken.